docutils/docutils/sandbox/rst2pdf/README.txt

   running BibTeX to manage bibliographic references.
 Automatic execution of dvips to produce PostScript documents is also included, as well as usage of pdfLaTeX to produce PDF documents.

+  Rubber packages exist for Debian, Gentoo, FreeBSD, NetBSD, Fink and Darwin.

+  The current development version contains many bug fixes: `rubber snapshot`_

 Installation
 ------------

-Copy or link the file ``rst2pdf.py`` into a directory in the operating systems PATH for executable binaries.
+Copy the file rst2pdf.py_ into a directory in the operating system's PATH for executable binaries or create a link.

 Usage
 -----